hemanthchebiyam/Reinforcement-Learning/ValueIteration/README.md

     Reached the goal state with a total reward of: 10.0

 ## Task 3
-I have run the optimal policy that I found in Task 2 for 10,000 iterations.
+I have run the optimal policy found in Task 2 for 10,000 iterations.
 Further, I have compared the mean, standard deviation, maximum, and minimum of the observed discounted returns with Task 1.

     Task 3 Results:
     Mean: 3.921796074201619